mehak16163/hello-world/README.md

-# hello-world
+# hello world
 new repository
 hi  there !!
-my name is simran deol
+my name is simran deol!!
-tatti :)
+Imma CSE undergrad